 A: Students may declare up to three majors at at time, in addition to declared minors and certificates.
 You may, however, complete as many majors, minors, and certificates as you like.
-If you would like to declare more than three majors, please meet with professional staff in Academic Programs and Student Development, 120 Schaeffer Hall, to discuss you situation.
+If you would like to declare more than three majors, please contact professional staff in CLAS Undergraduate Programs to discuss your situation.

 Q: I'm on academic probation.
 What does this mean?
 What should I do about it?

-A: Academic probation means that you are not earning grades that demonstrate progress toward a bachelors degree.
+A: Academic probation means that you are not earning grades that demonstrate progress toward a bachelor's degree.
 If you don't improve your academic performance, you may be dismissed from the College.
-In order to graduate from the College of Liberal Arts & Sciences, you must meet the minimum of 2.00 for your UI cumulative GPA, your overall cumulative GPA, your major GPA, and your UI major GPA.
+To graduate from the College of Liberal Arts and Sciences, you must meet the minimum of 2.00 for your UI cumulative GPA, your overall cumulative GPA, your major GPA, and your UI major GPA.

-If you are on academic probation, you should contact CLAS Academic Programs & Student Development, and make an appointment online or by calling 319-335-2633, to schedule a probationary interview with one of our associate directors.
+If you are on academic probation, you should contact CLAS Undergraduate Programs, and make an appointment online or by calling 319-335-2633, to schedule an academic probation meeting with one of our academic staff members.
 Among the things we will do at this meeting are to determine what grade point average you need to earn with your current enrollment to be restored to academic good standing, and make referrals to other sources of assistance.